loganbwu/PhD/documents/HREA Project Description.md

 This research will apply novel computational methods developed for malaria surveillance to the Victorian COVID-19 contact tracing database.
 These methods calculate estimates for the case-level reproduction number R<sub>c</sub>, which is a statistical estimate unique to each case.
 By assigning a metric to each COVID-19 case, these methods will allow operators to analyse epidemic growth by subregion (e.g., suburb) and over time, identifying potential hot-spots and populations.
 A byproduct of developing these methods will be the identification of important variables (e.g., location, genomic clustering to rule out transmission, symptom onset) that are necessary to main this ability in an operational setting.

+Victorian medical data is necessary for this research.
+In light of the sensitivity of the raw data as held by the Department of Health and recent ethics findings from the Victorian Ombudsman: (a) Logan Wu will work with the Department of Health to deidentify the dataset in a reproducible manner to mitigate privacy concerns, and (b) any ethical concerns that arise during the course of this research will be raised with the WEHI HREC.

 ---

 ## Project teams roles & responsibilities